Chino Hills, California Therapists

 Mental Health Resources in Chino Hills

 In the Chino Hills area, residents can access the services of a range of male and female counselors.
-These counselors have achieved various qualifications such as licensed clinical social worker, clinical psychologist, licensed marriage and family therapist and licensed professional clinical counselor.
+These counselors have achieved various qualifications such as licensed clinical social workers, clinical psychologists, licensed marriage and family therapists, and licensed professional clinical counselors.

 The Challenge of Finding a Suitable Therapist in Chino Hills

-While most residents in Chino Hills likely have the financial resources needed in order to access mental health care, they may face other obstacles.
+While most residents in Chino Hills likely have the financial resources needed to access mental health care, they may face other obstacles.
 Language may be a significant barrier to care for many as 41.8% of residents speak a language other than English as their first language.
 Therapy is likely more effective when conducted in a native language.
-The large percent of the population who speak Spanish, Chinese, Korean or Tagalog may have difficulty accessing care.
+A large percentage of the population who speak Spanish, Chinese, Korean, or Tagalog may have difficulty accessing care.